MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/upgrade-verify-apps-flows.md

 [determine](https://docs.microsoft.com/en-us/powerapps/administrator/admin-manage-apps)
 from the PowerApps admin center whether any security groups have edit permissions on an app, and then reach out to those users separately.
+>
+> Emails will not be sent to owners of Apps and flows that do not connect to the previous version CDS database

 Here is a sample email that users receive: